Double J Riding Club

 • Ages: 1–18 years old

-Parent and participant testimonials describe Jr. Farmers Camp weeks that focus on different subjects with stories, crafts, science experiments, games, making homemade treats for the animals, feeding and visiting animals on the farm, and ending each day with a horse riding lesson.
-Other testimonials describe birthday parties with many animals and guides who are informative with the kids, riding lessons with patient barn staff who encourage children to be hands-on, a variety of skilled trainers and many horses for all levels of riding, and programs that introduce children to horses and outdoor experiences that kept even initially nervous girls participating in every activity.
+Parent testimonials describe Jr. Farmers Camp weeks with changing subject focuses that include reading a story, doing crafts and science experiments, playing games, making homemade treats for the animals, visiting the animals on the farm, and ending each day with a horse riding lesson.
+Other parents describe birthday parties with many animals and guides who are informative with the children, riding lessons with patient barn staff and hands-on experiences for kids, a variety of skilled trainers and many horses for all levels of riding, and group outings where girls participated in every activity and some became interested in lessons.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.